Raili & Ylva

 Whirlwind (Virvelvind, available in Swedish (book & audio))

-A murderer possessed by an evil spirit, hidden memories of devilry and a beautiful child in a terrible sect surely would be enough to send anyone under the spiritual ice?
-In the fourth book about librarians Raili and Ylva, Raili’s previous horrific experiences catch up with her, and in her fall she not only loses her mind, her purpose and her footing, but also almost loses her best friend Ylva.
+In the fourth book about the librarians Raili and Ylva, Raili’s earlier terrible experiences catch up with her, and in her fall she not only loses her mind, her purpose and her footing, but also almost loses her best friend Ylva.

 In Whirlwind, Raili and Ylva land in the middle of the macabre drama of Whodunnit.
 They are stranded on a storm-tossed island, along with a corpse, a landlord and landlady, two lecturers and a bunch of librarians – and one of them is a murderer.